cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 _Notes_

-* [MedicationStatement.informationSource] may be a reference to a contained Practitioner or RelatedPerson.
+* [MedicationStatement.informationSource] may be a reference to a [contained] Practitioner or RelatedPerson.
+Only the relationship between the patient and information source is known, therefore a specific Practitioner or RelatedPerson cannot be referenced.
-* [MedicationStatement.medication] may be a reference to a contained Medication.
+* [MedicationStatement.medication] may be a reference to a [contained] Medication when the Medication cannot be represented by a CodeableConcept.
+Medications in the system always exist within the context of a MedicationStatement and cannot be be referenced independently.

 ### Parameters